So What is Speech Team?

 OVERVIEW

-Speech Team is a competitive activity in which students compete in 13 very unique events, ranging from impromptu speaking to acting to newscasting to verse and prose reading.
+Speech Team is a competitive activity in which students compete in 14 very unique events, ranging from impromptu speaking to acting to newscasting to poetry and prose reading.
 Students are judged against their competitors at tournaments, competing for a chance to compete in the final round of the tournament, and boost the team score of Wheaton North, while winning trophies and medals for themselves.
 Speech tournaments, of which there are generally 12-16 (attended by Wheaton North) each year, take place on Saturdays, and usually last eight to twelve hours.
 Students are usually judged in rounds of five to eight competitors.
 There are generally three preliminary rounds of competition, and the top-ranking competitors in each event advance to the final round.
 While there can be anywhere from thirty to sixty students entered in each single event at a tournament, only six or seven usually make finals, and these finalists take home awards.
 A common misconception is that Speech Team is Debate Team.
 This is not true - Speech and Debate are two separate activities.
-The Wheaton North Speech Team competes in Speech: Individual Events (since there are 13 individual events), while Debate is not even related to Individual Events.
+The Wheaton North Speech Team competes in Speech: Individual Events (since there are 14 individual events), while Debate is not even related to Individual Events.
 Currently, Wheaton North does not have a Debate Team.
 Also, Speech: Individual Events does NOT encompass the Drama/Group Interpretation categories (also known as Contest Plays).
 Wheaton North does not participate in Drama/Group Interp or Debate competitions; only Individual Events.

 QUICK LINKS TO EVENT DESCRIPTIONS